 What you do after you leave the course is just as important as what you did to prepare for your round of golf.
 When you're done, be sure to stretch similarly to the way you did before you started.

 Let the muscles cool down and release any tension that was built up during the game.
-You should also consider getting a weekly massage or heading to a sauna or steam room to treat the sore muscles and alleviate some pain.
+You should also consider getting a or heading to a sauna or steam room to treat the sore muscles and alleviate some pain.

 If you're feeling inflamed, try icing your back or alternating between cold and hot to get the effects of both.